Students Get Started Banner

 Tests and Quizzes

 Tests and quizzes may be required to be completed through Blackboard.
-Whether you are using Blackboard Original or Ultra, tests and quizzes can be found in your course.
+Tests and quizzes can be found and accessed in your course.

 For more information on taking exams in Blackboard, see the following Blackboard Help articles: